 Endocrine therapy for breast cancer is used to block hormones from attaching to receptors on cancer cells or to decrease the body's production of hormones.
-It can also be used as an adjuvant therapy to shrink a tumour before surgery.
 Tamoxifen and Aromatase inhibitors are endocrine treatments for breast cancer and can cause menopausal symptoms such as hot flushes.
 Aromatase inhibitors should only be prescribed for postmenopausal women, whereas Tamoxifen can be prescribed for both premenopausal and postmenopausal women.